WendyKKelly/Underbelly-Basic/_posts/blog8.md

 It occurred to me that I had been doing this for a long time and that it was time to take all that I had learned and flip things to that I was in control.

 In essence, what

+We need to learn how to have difficult conversations